-- 4.01 The fund management company or the operator must ensure that the investments of the wholesale fund are fairly valued on a regular basis and in any event, at least once a month. - 4.02 The fund management company or the operator must take all reasonable steps to ensure that the wholesale fund and the units in the wholesale fund are correctly valued and priced. - 4.03 For the purpose of determining the wholesale fund's NAV, the valuation of the assets and liabilities must be- - (a) based on a process which is consistently applied; and - (b) objective and capable of being verified by investors. - 4.04 Any deviation from the valuation process, if any, must be for the purpose of ensuring the investment is fairly valued.
-Such deviation, in relation to a wholesale fund that is formed under a trust structure, requires prior approval from the trustee. - 4.05 The fund management company or the operator must ensure that a valuation policy for illiquid assets or holdings, such as unlisted securities, provides for a consistent and transparent valuation of such illiquid assets.
-The valuation methodology must be clearly documented. - 4.06 Notwithstanding paragraph 4.02 above, the fund management company or the operator must take immediate remedial actions to rectify any incorrect valuation or pricing of the wholesale fund or the units in the wholesale fund.
+- 4.01 Except for investments in real estate outside Malaysia, the fund management company or the operator must ensure that the investments of the wholesale fund are fairly valued on a regular basis and in any event, at least once a month. - 4.01A Where a wholesale fund invests in real estate located outside Malaysia, the fund management company or the operator must conduct valuation on the real estate located outside Malaysia at least once every three years. - 4.01B Notwithstanding paragraph 4.01A, the fund management company or the operator must monitor the value of the real estate located outside Malaysia and ensure valuation is carried out when the change in value of any of the underlying real estate exceed a reasonable pre-determined threshold. - 4.02 The fund management company or the operator must take all reasonable steps to ensure that the wholesale fund and the units in the wholesale fund are correctly valued and priced. - 4.03 For the purpose of determining the wholesale fund's NAV, the valuation of the assets and liabilities must be- - (a) based on a process which is consistently applied; and - (b) objective and capable of being verified by investors. - 4.04 Any deviation from the valuation process, if any, must be for the purpose of ensuring the investment is fairly valued.
+Such deviation, in relation to a wholesale fund that is formed under a trust structure, requires prior approval from the trustee. - 4.05 The fund management company or the operator must ensure that a valuation policy for illiquid assets or holdings, such as unlisted securities, provides for a

-- 4.07 Where there is incorrect pricing of the units, rectification must extend to the reimbursement of money- - (a) by the fund management company or the operator to any one or more of the following: - (i) The wholesale fund; - (ii) Investors of the wholesale fund; or - (iii) Former investors of the wholesale fund; or - (b) by the wholesale fund to the fund management company or the operator. - 4.08 In relation to rectification referred in paragraph 4.07 above, the rectification need not extend to reimbursements to the investors or former investors where it appears to the fund management company or the operator or trustee that the incorrect pricing is of minimal significance.
+- consistent and transparent valuation of such illiquid assets.
+The valuation methodology must be clearly documented. - 4.06 Notwithstanding paragraph 4.02 above, the fund management company or the operator must take immediate remedial actions to rectify any incorrect valuation or pricing of the wholesale fund or the units in the wholesale fund. - 4.07 Where there is incorrect pricing of the units, rectification must extend to the reimbursement of money- - (a) by the fund management company or the operator to any one or more of the following: - (i) The wholesale fund; - (ii) Investors of the wholesale fund; or - (iii) Former investors of the wholesale fund; or - (b) by the wholesale fund to the fund management company or the operator. - 4.08 In relation to rectification referred in paragraph 4.07 above, the rectification need not extend to reimbursements to the investors or former investors where it appears to the fund management company or the operator or trustee that the incorrect pricing is of minimal significance.
 The fund management company or the operator must determine at the point of establishment of the wholesale fund what constitutes minimal significance. - 4.09 The fund management company or the operator must actively manage the liquidity of individual positions and the overall portfolio to ensure that the wholesale fund can meet its liquidity requirements, including where investors are permitted to withdraw from the wholesale fund.